 Didn’t Find the Answer?

 The troubleshooters above are general but work on most issues.
-If you If you have other technical issues, contact Minecraft Support, briefly describe the issue, and your Minecraft username.
+If you have other technical issues, contact Minecraft Support and briefly describe the issue, and don't forget to include your Minecraft username.